Yellow Chili's

 Instructions

-• In a pan with medium heat, add bay leaves, cardamom, cloves, dry red chili, coriander seeds, fennel, and cumin seeds.
-Roast them until they turn aromatic and remove them from heat
+• Heat a pan on medium and toast bay leaves, cardamom, cloves, dry red chili, coriander seeds, fennel seeds, and cumin seeds until they release a strong aroma, then remove from heat.

 roasting Indian spices